justin-p/PSDNSDumpsterAPI/Readme.md

 # PSDNSDumpsterAPI

-Unofficial DNSDumpster API

 ## Description

-Unofficial DNSDumpster API
+(Unofficial) PowerShell API for https://dnsdumpster.com/

 ## Introduction
-This module enables you to query DNSDumpster from the Powershell commandline.
+This module enables you to query [dnsdumpster](https://dnsdumpster.com/) from the PowerShell commandline.

 ## Requirements